erdlet/open-liberty-demos/README.md

 # Open Liberty samples

 In this repository I want to implement a simple web application using different technologies for accessing the application (UI, HTTP API, ...).
+It uses the `jakarta.*` namespace.

 ## Maven modules